oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 </details>

-The `deploy.sh` script just does a sequence of commands to apply the deployment configuration files, for example `kubectl apply -f zipkin-deployment.yaml --record=true` You could of course issues these commands by hand if you liked, but we're using a script here to save typo probems, and also because it's good practice to script this type of thing, so you know **exactly** the command that was run - which can be useful if you need to **exactly** reproduce it (which of course in a production environment you would!)
+The `deploy.sh` script just does a sequence of commands to apply the deployment configuration files, for example `kubectl apply -f zipkin-deployment.yaml --record=true` You could of course issues these commands by hand if you liked, but we're using a script here to save typo probems, and also because it's good practice to script this type of thing, so you know **exactly** the command that was run - which can be useful if you need to **exactly** reproduce it (which of course if you were deploying in a production environment you would!)

+  1. Switch to the helidon-kubernetes directory

+  - `cd $HOME/helidon-kubernetes`

-  1. Now run the deploy.sh script
+  2. Now run the deploy.sh script

   -  `bash deploy.sh`